griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 * Efficiency

-Firstly, its not Mobile Platform specific and covers the language around the standard libary.
+Firstly, its not Mobile Platform specific and covers the language around the standard library.

 However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as the material is designed around the trades off that effectively communicate Kotlin code across a development team.